 (add rows as necessary)

-3.0 CROSS INSPECTION OPPORTUNITIES
+3.0 CROSS-CUTTING INSPECTION OPPORTUNITIES

 These are examples and are not all-inclusive.
 They may not be applicable for all inspections and should be conducted time permitting.

 Conduct a general plant tour with all inspectors following the entrance meeting.
 Observe housekeeping, Radiation/Contamination postings, Nuclear Criticality Safety (NCS) postings, material storage, control of combustibles, out-of-service tags, implementation of assigned mods, and general equipment condition.